philip-L/AlgoTrading/README.md

 Very thankful for https://github.com/mariostoev/finviz and https://github.com/ranaroussi/yfinance!

-## Steps for setup
+## Steps for setup (on Mac OS 10.15)

 1. Clone this repository
-2. Download python
+3. Download python
-3. Open a terminal at the repository folder and type "pip install -r requirements.txt"
+4. Open a terminal at the repository folder and type "source bin/activate"
-4. Type "jupyter notebook &"
+6. Type "jupyter notebook &"
-5. In the browser, open the PersonalFinance notebook (should be something like http://localhost:8889/notebooks/PersonalFinance.ipynb
+7. In the browser, open the PersonalFinance notebook (should be something like http://localhost:8889/notebooks/PersonalFinance.ipynb
-6. Run the code, modify, enjoy
+8. Run the code, modify, enjoy